danyaljj/SPARQL-Experiments/README.md

 ... foo:bar ...
 ```

 Often Here are the list of [prefixes for DBPedia](http://dbpedia.org/sparql?nsdecl).
 Also here is [a similar list of WikiData](https://www.mediawiki.org/wiki/Wikibase/Indexing/RDF_Dump_Format#Prefixes_used).
+There is [this website](http://prefix.cc) to look up important global prefix names.

 ### Variables